nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 # Architecture

-The Asset Tracker Template application leverages Zephyr features to create a modular, event-driven system.
-Key to the template architecture are [zbus](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/zbus/index.html) for inter-module communication and the [State Machine Framework](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/smf/index.html) (SMF) for managing module behavior.
+The Asset Tracker Template leverages Zephyr features to create a modular, event-driven system.
+The key to the template architecture are [Zephyr bus (zbus)](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/zbus/index.html) for inter-module communication and the [State Machine Framework](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/smf/index.html) (SMF) for managing module behavior.

-This document provides an overview of the architecture and explains how the different modules interact with each other, with a focus on the zbus messaging bus and the State Machine Framework.
+This document provides an overview of the architecture and explains how the different modules interact with each other, with a focus on the zbus messaging and the State Machine Framework.

 - [System overview](#system-overview)
 - [Zbus](#zbus)